top of page

 [a list of demo producers can be found at the bottom of this page]

-DEMO REEL TIPS
+CHARACTER DEMO TIPS

 www.themorganberry.com/classes-workshops

-2. Demo Length: (this will change quite periodically and I will update accordingly whenever the trends change) Nowadays the industry standard length for a demo reel is at least 1 minute in length, at most 1 minute and 30 seconds.
+2. Demo Length: Nowadays the industry standard length for a demo reel is 1 minute and 30 seconds at most.

 7. Accents: Do not perform accents or dialects in your demo if you can not accurately sustain and perform them proficiently.
 Get trained by a professional before claiming to perform those accents on a professional level.